sci-42ver/SICP_SDF/sicp_notes.md

 - > You can keep maybe about 50k LOC in your head at once crazy (LOC: line of codes).
 - ["continue to this point"](https://docs.racket-lang.org/drracket/debugger.html#(part._.Definitions_.Window_.Actions))
+##### rec
+Since this is about debugging, I will directly run the codes and *only* check the related codes.
+- Use [Revert](https://docs.racket-lang.org/drracket/Menus.html) to reload files
+- This debugging example is much easier if we do debugging for the exercises before...
+(I did this after section 4.3)
 ### lec08 (no corresponding rec)
 - > creating a new task-specific language i.e. "Levels of language for robust design"